THE BASICS: A standard Hulu subscription is $5.99 a month

 - STARZ: $8.99 a month with a free one-week trial

-- Entertainment add-on: $7.99 a month, adds American Heroes Channel, CNBC World, Cooking Channel, Crime & Investigation, Destination America, Discovery Family, Discovery Life, DIY Network, Great American Country, Military History, and Science Channel.
+- Entertainment add-on: $7.99 a month, adds American Heroes Channel, BET Her, CNBC World, Cooking Channel, Crime & Investigation, Destination America, Discovery Family, Discovery Life, DIY Network, Great American Country, Military History, MTV2, MTV Classic, Nick Toons, Science Channel and Teen Nick.

 - Español Add-On: $4.99 a month, adds CNN Español, Discovery en Español, Discovery Familia, ESPN Deportes, Fox Deportes, Universo, and History en Español.